Vijetha-nrupathunga/gameshub/README.md

 # gameshub
-This program is about two games minesweeper and word search
+This program is about minesweeper and word search